Reading people is about recognizing the signs and understanding the body language.

 Brain researchers explain that feelings happen before our thoughts.
 The time span between is mere nanoseconds, but that’s long enough for an observant human to sense the hunger, anger, impatience or happiness of another person instantaneously.

-Relationship specialists at Vixen Daily explain that humans are experts at quickly figuring out another person’s attitude, and they do it before a single sentence is spoken.
+Humans are experts at quickly figuring out another person’s attitude, and they do it before a single sentence is spoken.
 People instinctively make eye contact when encountering another human.
 Humans unconsciously check out breathing rate, posture, and expression.

 Even though some adults have learned to generally control basic facial features, the eyes reveal much.
 When a person looks into the eyes of someone they admire, their pupils may dilate.
 Likewise when they see an object that they desire.
 The second (and third) things most people notice about another person is their hands.
 Open palms and closed fists may say everything one needs to know in an instant.